lihishamriz/computer-networks/readme.txt

   - HTTPResponse.java: Generates appropriate HTTP responses based on the request type and content.
   - WebServer.java: Main entry point for the HTTP server, listens for incoming connections and delegates request handling.

-- Tests: Contains test cases for the source code classes.
+- Test: Contains test cases for the source code classes.
   - ConfigTest.java: Tests for the Config class to ensure correct parsing of configuration settings.
   - HTTPRequestTest.java: Tests for the HTTPRequest class to handle various HTTP request scenarios.
   - HTTPResponseTest.java: Tests for the HTTPResponse class to generate proper HTTP responses.